Man arrested after complaint

-At approximately 9:30 p.m., May 3, Keenan E. Smith, 24 of Fremont was arrested on suspicion of third degree assault and criminal mischief following a complaint at a residence in the 700 block of north Michael Street, Fremont Police reported.
+At approximately 5:20 p.m., May 4, Robert L. Downey, 42, of Fremont was arrested on suspicion of trespassing and disturbing the peace following a complaint at a residence in the 3000 block of Dawn Drive, Fremont Police reported.

 Support Local Journalism